Best daily deals

 The JBL Charge 5 has JBL PartyBoost, which allows you to connect up to 100 JBL speakers together to create a pseudo surround sound system or connect two JBL Charge 5 speakers for stereo playback.
 Unfortunately, if you have an older JBL speaker that doesn’t have JBL PartyBoost, such as the JBL Charge 4, there is no backward compatibility.
 The Charge 5 doubles as a portable smartphone charger, though the function will deplete the battery.

-Although the Charge 5 is a fairly plain speaker regarding features, it remains a great option for most listeners who want something loud and portable.
+Although the Charge 5 is a fairly plain speaker in terms of features, it remains a great option for most listeners who want something loud and portable.

 The Charge 4 in a hand with water splashes.